pdufter/json2multidf/README.md

 # json2multidf
-Flattens nested json files and converts it to multindex pandas dataframes.
+Small helper function which flattens nested json files and converts it to multindex pandas dataframes.